philip-chen6/philip-chen6.github.io/README.md

 ## Experience

 - **Undergraduate Research Assistant — Rose Lab, UC San Diego**
-  Conducting research on LLM steerability and mechanistic interpretability, exploring sparse autoencoder representations and steering vector   composition to better understand language model behavior; submitted paper to Foundations of Reasoning in Language Models (FoRLM) workshop at NeurIPS   2025.
+  Conducting research on LLM steerability and reasoning, exploring steering vector composition and state of the art methods to better understand language model behavior; submitted paper accepted to Foundations of Reasoning in Language Models (FoRLM) workshop at NeurIPS 2025.

 - **Software Developer — Triton Software Engineering**
   Full-stack developer for nonprofit web applications using the MERN stack, owning backend API development and frontend features while operating in agile, industry-style team settings.